ghostnetic/adblock-filter-compiler/README.md

 # AdBlock Filter Compiler

 This repository offers a Python script that combines and processes various blocklists, host files, and domain lists to produce an AdBlock filter list.
-A sorted list of domains in AdBlock syntax format is produced after the script eliminates duplicates.
+A sorted list of domains in AdBlock syntax format is produced after the script eliminates duplicates and redundant rules.

 ## Features

 - Combines multiple blocklists, host files, and domain lists into a single AdBlock filter list
 - Removes duplicate entries
+- Removes redundant rules that are covered by existing domain rules
-- Generates a header with the date, domain count, and the number of duplicates removed
+- Generates a header with the date, time, domain count, and the number of duplicates and redundant rules removed
+- Allows customization of blocklist sources through a configuration file

 ## Included Filter Lists